salardelavar/OPENSEES_SALAR/EQUIVALENT_VISCOUS_DAMPING_RATIO_METHOD/README.md

  by a nonlinear damping or hysteretic mechanism as if it were produced by an ideal viscous damper, enabling simplified linear dynamic analysis.
-It is derived by equating the actual energy lost per cycle of steady-state harmonic motion—arising from sources like friction, material yielding, or aerodynamic drag—to the energy that a linear viscous damper would dissipate over the same cycle at a given amplitude and frequency.
+It is derived by equating the actual energy lost per cycle of steady-state harmonic motion—arising from sources like friction, material yielding, or aerodynamic drag to the energy that a linear viscous damper would dissipate over the same cycle at a given amplitude and frequency.
 This yields an amplitude- and frequency-dependent damping ratio (ζ_eq), often expressed as ζ_eq = (E_dissipated) / (4π E_stored) for a single-degree-of-freedom system.
  The resulting value allows engineers to approximate a nonlinear system's damping behavior within a